Category Archives: 1950 Films

 Comparisons must be made to 1937’s masterpiece, Snow White and the Seven Dwarfs, and both films could easily be companion films to each other, being watched in sequence for better study and marveling about similarities.

-Both Snow White and Cinderella are purely “good” characters, singing lovely tunes, embracing animal friends, and various forms of wildlife- they are both more or less also “saved” by men.
+Snow White and Cinderella are purely “good” characters, singing lovely tunes, embracing animal friends, and various forms of wildlife- they are both more or less “saved” by men.

 In the present day, instead of this being offensive or “old fashioned”, it remains enchanting and a celebration of true love.

-Cinderella is a treasure to be enjoyed after all of these years, never aging nor becoming dated or irrelevant, which is a true testament to the power of film.
-Carving a story of values and honesty, of hard work, and of good payoff, generations of fans can appreciate this everlasting treasure.
+Cinderella is a treasure to be enjoyed after all these years, never aging nor becoming dated or irrelevant, which is a true testament to the power of film.
+Carving a story of values, honesty, hard work, and good payoff, generations of fans can appreciate this everlasting treasure.

 Oscar Nominations: Best Scoring of a Musical Picture, Best Original Song-“Bibbidi-Bobbidi-Boo”, Best Sound Recording